fbrandao2k/Autocad-lisp/README.md

 GridRect -> Draws a grid with coordinates.

-GraphTransformCAD -> Transforms graphs from Excel spreadsheets into custom CAD entities.
+GraphToCAD -> Transforms graphs from Excel spreadsheets into custom CAD entities.

 ********************